savi09/ETL_Vehicle_Income/README.md

   * Country Column was dropped
   * Added a year column for the year the data sourced from

-The table, zip_vehicle_income includes the state, zip code, total population, total income, average income, the year the data is sourced from and the number of newer vehicles (less than 5 years old) in that zip code.
+The table, zip_vehicle_income includes the state, zip code, total population, total income, average income, the year the data is sourced from and the number of newer vehicles (less than or equal to 5 years old) in that zip code.
 I chose to keep most of the original data sources, because they contain useful data that we might want to use in the future.
 I created the merged table so that the data transformation for merging is automated.
 No need to go through the cleaning process again if you can just run all the cells in the Jupyter Notebook.